 Safe and efficient food packaging within a circular economy

-The project is managed and coordinated by Pack4Food and Flanders' FOOD.
-Various research groups and partners will collaborate to carry out the project:
+The project was managed by Flanders' FOOD and coordinated by Pack4Food.
+Several research groups and partners were involved in the project:

 The CIRCOPACK project has ended since mid-2022.
 The project results can be ordered.
 The price depends on the project participation fee, the age of the results and the size (number of employees) of the company.
 For more information and/or an order of the project results, please contact the project manager.
 The results of the case studies were implemented in the CIRCOPACK tool.
 Learn more about the CIRCOPACK tool at https://www.circopack.eu/ .